three students working on computers in a shared office space

 4

-• You must provide a form of acceptable ID to complete your I-9 form (original documentation required, no photo copies).
+• You must show an acceptable ID to complete your I-9 form submission (original documentation is required, no photocopies will be accepted).
+Your paperwork will not be accepted without the proper, original identification.

 • Admissions Representative